jacksonwalters/orbit-space-homology/README.md

 # fund-domain-networks
-Sage code for computing Dirichlet fundamental domains and domain decompositions for the space of unlabeled networks on n vertices.
+Sage code for computing Dirichlet fundamental domains and the empirical Frechet mean set for the space of unlabeled networks on n vertices.

 REQUIRED SOFTWARE: